-The pup has just been born, mom will take care of her main needs at this point, The mom needs time to bond with her litter and wont need much assistance from ourselves, Puppies are fragile little things and it is best to leave mom to it, picking up the small pups could stress mom so little human interaction is the best thing at this point.
+The puppy has just been born, Mom will take care of the main needs at this point, She will need time to bond with her litter and won’t need much assistance from ourselves.
+Puppies are fragile little things and it is best to leave Mom to it, picking up the small pups could cause stress, so very little human interaction is the best thing at this point.

-However during this period and whlst there eyes are still shut, you can influence their experinces by looking after mom, your presence and smells will be notice, if mom is happy with you stroking the pups gently then do so briefly, so they can sense the pressure change in their little bodies, they can smell you.
+During this period and whilst their eyes are still shut, you can influence the puppies experiences, by looking after mom, your presence and smells will be noticed by the puppies.
+If mom is happy with you stroking the puppies gently, then do so briefly.
+They can sense the pressure change in their little bodies, and they can smell you.

-Once the pup opens his eyes, he can see and hear you, he will want to explore more and at this point you should increase handling, it is a good time to introduce multiple human voices so they can get used to the sound and illiminate fear, gaining confidence around humans, it can be a good time to introduce background noises, opening the windows for sounds of traffic, low playing cd tapes of thunder, fireworks, just so they can desensitise to the sounds, this way the pup as it grows will be more confident around the loud noises,
+Once the puppy opens his eyes, he can see and hear you.
+He will want to explore more and at this point, you should increase handling.
+It is a good time to introduce multiple human voices so they can get used to the sounds.

 Week 4 to 14